suspectz/Corruption-Tooltips/README.md

 Ability to show Corruption in the client language, or in English.

+Ability to add Corruption icon on items (characters, bags and banks).

 See options using the `/ct` command.

 **Why do I need it?**